Sparkle (charity)

 Sparkle - the national transgender charity is a volunteer-led registered Charity based in the United Kingdom.
 Sparkle is best known for organising the annual Sparkle Weekend in Manchester, which aims to celebrate the transgender, non-binary and gender non-conforming community.
 The event is the UK's longest running celebration of its kind.
+Sparkle Weekend 2026 is currently scheduled to occur on 26th to 28th June 2026, in Sackville Gardens, Manchester UK.

 Sparkle also runs a monthly wellbeing event, called Sparkle Sanctuary.
 The event focuses on providing a safe wellbeing space for the transgender, non-binary and gender non-confirming community.

 History

 Sparkle was formed in 2005 by Kimberly Nolan and was granted registered charity status in 2011 by board member Sophie Summers.

 The event moved to online-only during the global COVID-19 pandemic in 2020 and 2021, but went back to in-person events at Sackville Street, Manchester, in 2022.

 Sparkle Weekend

 Sparkle Weekend occurs in either June or July.
-The 20th event is currently scheduled for 27th to 29th June 2025.
+The 21st event is currently scheduled for 26th to 28th June 2026.
+The 20th event was held between 27th to 29th June 2025.
 The 18th event was celebrated from 7th to 9th July 2023, where over 12,000 people attended and the 19th event was celebrated from 12th to 14th July 2024.
 It is based around Manchester's Canal Street, with local bars and restaurants sponsoring and advertising the event, and various talks and workshops are run.
 On the Friday evening, Saturday and Sunday, Sackville Gardens hosts a stage and well-being, family and sober spaces along with a well attended marketplace showcasing the best in trans retail and information from adjacent organisations.